Hazot/Recipe-Generation-Project/README.md

 ## Finetuning a model

-The default config `/config/config_finetuning.yaml` will first create the necessary datasets (requires 10GB of space and 45 minutes) for the GPT2 (or specified) model.
+The default config `/config/config_finetuning.yaml` will first create the necessary datasets (requires 10GB of space and 45 minutes on an i7 7700k) for the GPT2 (or specified) model.
 Afterwards, this will start the fine-tuning of the specified model in the config (gpt2, opt, llama).

 ```
 python main_finetuning.py